maiza989/ADUtils/README.md

      > -   2- Check if any accounts are locked.
      > -   3- Unlock all locked accounts.
      > -   4- Exit/Close Application
-7. After unlocking accounts or exiting the program, press any key to close the application.

 ## Features